damus-io/noteguard/README.md

 - `relay` - the relay to forward notes to, eg: `ws://localhost:8080`

-- `queue_size` *optional* - size of the note queue, this is used to buffer notes if the connection goes down
+- `queue_size` *optional* - size of the note queue, this is used to buffer notes if the connection goes down.
+Default is 1000.

 ## Testing